 Malibu, Calif.
-(May 17, 2012) Passages Malibu and Passages Ventura, the world’s leading drug and alcohol rehab centers, are proud to support the first annual National Prevention Week, which is held from Monday, May 21, 2012 through Friday, May 25, 2012.
+(May 17, 2012) Passages Malibu and Passages Ventura, the world’s leading drug and alcohol rehab centers, are proud to support the first annual National Prevention Week, held from Monday, May 21, 2012, through Friday, May 25, 2012.
 This health observance is an opportunity for community members and leaders to learn more about behavioral health issues and get involved in ongoing prevention efforts.

 National Prevention Week’s themes are as follows:

 Tuesday, May 22: Prevention of Prescription Drug Abuse and Illicit Drug Use

 Wednesday, May 23: Prevention of Alcohol Abuse

 Friday, May 25: Promotion of Mental, Emotional, and Behavioral Well-Being

 Being a drug and alcohol treatment center that takes the holistic approach to heal the mind, body, and spirit to help promote overall wellness, balance, health, and freedom from substance and alcohol dependency, Passages is thrilled that this new observance has been placed on our national calendar.

 “I hope that we can bring more awareness to the growing problems of underage drinking, prescription drug abuse, and illicit drug use this year and the years to come.
 National Prevention Week allows us to do just that.
 Bringing awareness to these important issues in our society is exactly what’s going to create positive change.
 Hopefully, everyone will participate in spreading the message during this week and beyond,” says Pax Prentiss, CEO, and co-founder of Passages Malibu and Passages Ventura.